The Interpretation of the Bible and the Magisterium

 B. THE SPIRITUAL SENSES

 We use words to signify things or events (which is their literal meaning).
 However, since the Principal Author of Holy Scripture is God, the sacred texts may have other meanings than the literal meaning intended by their human authors.
-This is because God is not limited to signify things exclusively by words as we humans do.
+This is because God is not limited to signifying things exclusively by words as we humans do.
 God is also able to use the things themselves, which are denoted by the words, to signify other things.
-In Holy Scripture we notice that there are many things and events described in the Old Testament that signify (or foreshadow) things and events in the New Testament.
+In the Holy Scripture, we notice that there are many things and events described in the Old Testament that signify (or foreshadow) things and events in the New Testament.
 For instance, Isaac's act of carrying the wood for the holocaust is a foreshadowing of Christ's act of carrying the cross to Golgotha.
 Likewise, the manna that fed the Israelites in the desert foreshadowed the Eucharist that feeds our souls.
 Examples like these abound in Holy Scripture.

 The question is, how were the sacred writers (the human authors) able to do that?
 How were they able to write of things and events that presage or foreshadow future things and events?
 The short answer is, they didn't.
-If there are things and events in the Old Testament that signify things and events in the New Testament, it is because the Principal Author of Holy Scripture is God, whose knowledge is not restricted by time or place.
-God is the Lord of History, and is able to arrange current events to presage things to come.
+If there are things and events in the Old Testament that signify things and events in the New Testament, it is because the Principal Author of the Holy Scripture is God, whose knowledge is not restricted by time or place.
+God is the Lord of History and is able to arrange current events to presage things to come.
 Usually, the human authors themselves do not know the future significance of the things and events that they write about.
 God, who knows and controls everything, is behind what the sacred writers write.

-The various signification of things and events described in Holy Scripture are called the spiritual senses of Holy Scripture.
-Unlike the literal sense, which is based solely on the meaning of words intended by the sacred writer, the spiritual senses are not the significance of words, but the significance of real things and events that are described in Holy Scripture.
+The various signification of things and events described in the Holy Scripture is called the spiritual senses of the Holy Scripture.
+Unlike the literal sense, which is based solely on the meaning of words intended by the sacred writer, the spiritual senses are not the significance of words, but the significance of real things and events that are described in the Holy Scripture.
 Unlike the literal sense, the spiritual senses may not be intended by the human authors, but are in the mind of the Lord of History.

 There are three different spiritual senses in Holy Scripture recognized by the Fathers: the allegorical sense, the moral sense, and the anagogical sense.

 The Allegorical Sense.
 When a thing or event in the past, such as one described in the Old Testament, signifies or points to a thing or event in the future, such as one described in the New Testament, then the future thing or event is the allegorical sense of the past.
 For example, Jonas' being in the belly of a great fish for three days and three nights (Jon 2:1) foreshadows Christ's being in the heart of the earth for three days and three nights (Matt 12:40).
 Christ's experience is the allegorical sense of Jonas'.
-Note that things and events described in the New Testament can also have an allegorical sense, if it can be shown that they signified a thing or event in the future history of the Church.
+Note that things and events described in the New Testament can also have an allegorical sense if it can be shown that they signified a thing or event in the future history of the Church.
 For example, the betrayal of the Church by unfaithful bishops is foreshadowed by the betrayal of our Lord by Judas Iscariot, His friend (Matt 26:50).

 The Moral Sense.
 When a thing or event experienced by Christ, Mary, or by one of the Apostles signifies a standard, pattern or model of what we ought to do, then it is called the moral sense of the said thing or event.
 For example, Mary's humble acceptance of God's will to be the Mother of God (Luke 1:38) sets a model or pattern of obedience and humility for us to emulate.
 This is the moral sense of Mary's submission.
 Likewise, Christ's carrying of the cross with patience and endurance shows how we, too, ought to carry our daily cross in life.
-In their sermons and homilies many of the Church Fathers exhort us to live a life of virtue by bringing up the moral sense or the moral significance of the acts of Christ, Mary and the Apostles.
+In their sermons and homilies, many of the Church Fathers exhort us to live a life of virtue by bringing up the moral sense or the moral significance of the acts of Christ, Mary and the Apostles.

 Christ Carrying the Cross